mrunyan1/splicing_quantification/README.md

     `conda activate splicing`

+    `make install_renv`

-3. (workshop) From within the project directory use this command to get the test data:
+4. (workshop) From within the project directory use this command to get the test data:

    `cp -r /work/talisman/mrunyan/test_data`